gigihrsetyantho/gigihrsetyantho.github.io/_pages/portfolio.md

 * Closing prediction gaps in urban canopy models through handling parameter and model-form uncertainties (*Sustainable Cities and Society*, 2026)

+---

 ## Urban Climate Modeling

 Urban climate models play an important role in understanding the interactions between urban form, atmospheric processes, and human activities.
 My research evaluates and improves urban canopy models for predicting urban microclimate conditions across different urban contexts.
 This work contributes to more reliable assessments of urban heat, ventilation, and climate-sensitive urban design strategies.

-**Related publications**

-* Evaluation of multi-layer urban canopy model (MLUCM) for urban microclimate predictions at different urban contexts (*Urban Climate*, 2024)
-* Toward a new paradigm for urban climate modelling: Challenges and opportunities (*Journal of Building Performance Simulation*, 2025)

-## Urban Wind Environment

 Urban wind conditions strongly influence pedestrian comfort, pollutant dispersion, and urban climate resilience.
 My doctoral research focuses on developing advanced approaches for predicting urban wind environments in high-density cities.
 Particular emphasis is placed on understanding the effects of urban heterogeneity and spatial variability on wind behavior and translating these insights into climate-responsive urban planning strategies.
+Ongoing works

 **Related publications**

-* Vertical wind speed variability in high-density urban areas: Spatial determinants and implications for climate-responsive urban planning (*Under Review*)
-* Development of a wind speed spatial interpolator for urban wind map (*KIAEBS Conference*, 2023)
+* Evaluation of multi-layer urban canopy model (MLUCM) for urban microclimate predictions at different urban contexts (*Urban Climate*, 2024)
+* Toward a new paradigm for urban climate modelling: Challenges and opportunities (*Journal of Building Performance Simulation*, 2025)

+---

 ## Building Energy Performance